 Prior to deployment, we inquired about the road march during Warrior Week.
 We were informed there would be no march.
 There was lots of marching, some lengthy ones, but not an official "road march."
 The TIs told us there used to be a two-mile march — it was actually a 5.3-mile march — however, a male died at one point.
 His death was completely unrelated to the march, but they eliminated the road march from Warrior Week anyway.
 So, as of this time, there is no road march being conducted during Warrior Week.

 I don't know if they'll bring it back or what, but it doesn't exist right now.

 It can be extremely difficult just holding the flight together.
 All the mind games and integrity issues almost made my flight fall apart.
 Without trust, it's hard to work as a team.
 And females can get surprisingly bitchy.
-But eventually, we did pull together and learned how to cope with all the stresses and demands of basic training as well as build up team spirit and cooperation.
+But eventually, we pulled together and learned how to cope with all the stresses and demands of basic training.
+We also learned to build up team spirit and cooperation.
 I was lucky to have such awesome females in my flight.
-There are always a few in every flight with attitudes, however; just don't let them get to you.
+There are always a few in every flight with attitudes — just don't let them get to you.